fredmelka/fibonacci/readme.md

 **Fast double**

-The matrix exponentiation method allows for working fast the sequence up to determining a great Fibonacci number of whereas before it was endlessly slow.
+The matrix exponentiation method allows for working fast the sequence up to determining a great Fibonacci number while before it was endlessly slow.
 Nevertheless, computing the whole matrix ends up to redundant calculations as various cells contain identical values.
 Using the **double identities** instead address this concern.

 $$ (ii) \to F_{2n} = F_{n} \times \Big[2\times F_{n+1} - F_{n}\Big] $$

 $$ (iii) \to F_{2n+1} = F_{n+1}^{2} + F_{n}^{2} $$

-It is worth pointing out the strength of **pair induction** versus a simple relation which can lead to a dead-end or partial sequencing.
-Indeed, simple induction like $n\to 2n$ would only jump on _double bases_ like so $F_{1} \to F_{2} \to \dots \to F_{2^{k}}$ which is not sufficient.
+It is worth pointing out the strength of **pair induction** versus a simple relation which can lead to a dead-end or to partial sequencing.
+Indeed, one single induction like $n\to 2n$ would only jump on _double bases_ like so $F_{1} \to F_{2} \to \dots \to F_{2^{k}}$ which is not sufficient.
 On the contrary, multiple induction allows to calculate indefinitely values of the sequence.
 First, one starts with $n$ and its adjacents $(n-1)$ $(n+1)$, then induces $(2n-1), (2n), (2n+1)$, which can be pursued thereafter independently from any of the three latter points (somehow _horizontally_ and _vertically_), and so on, over again, leading to infinite induction and complete sequencing.

 $$  \begin{cases}
         F_{0} \\